 “To assume that if you are against pornography, you’re against sex, is to assume that anyone who criticizes McDonald’s is anti-eating… Why can’t they see that it is the same thing when it comes to pornography and sex?”

 Her point: porn is the worst portrayed version of sex, just like junk food is the worst form of food.
 Porn is cheap, unhealthy, and destructive to our perception of what sex is.
-Porn is collectively harming our generation’s ideas about what healthy and safe sex look and feel like.
+Porn is collectively harming our generation’s ideas about what healthy and safe sex looks and feels like.

 Dr. Dines also summed up our society’s concerning porn culture in her book, Pornland: